-Chief Clinical Development Officer and Founder of Insight Behavioral Health Centers
+Chairman of the ERC/Insight Advisory Board and the Founder of Insight Behavioral Health Centers

-Dr. Susan F. McClanahan is a licensed clinical psychologist, the Chief Clinical Officer of Insight Behavior Health Center and Eating Recovery Center and the President and Founder of Insight Behavioral Health Centers, an accredited clinical center with a commitment to leadership, teaching, training, research and advocacy.
-Having specialized in the treatment for anorexia and bulimia, well as treatment for binge eating disorder for over 20 years, Dr. McClanahan is a leading expert in the field.
+Susan McClanahan, Ph.D., CEDS is the current Chairman of the ERC/Insight Advisory Board and the Founder of Insight Behavioral Health Centers.
+Dr. McClanahan is a licensed clinical psychologist committed to leadership, teaching, training, research and advocacy in the field of eating disorders and general mental health.
+Having specialized in the treatment of anorexia, bulimia and binge eating disorder for the past 25 years, Dr. McClanahan is a leading expert in the field.
+Dr. McClanahan’s expertise is sought after at many major national conferences and events.
 Additionally, she frequently works with clients struggling with depressive and anxiety disorders and has expertise in the psychological aspects of pregnancy and infertility.

 Dr. McClanahan is active on the boards of several professional organizations, including iaedp, where she is the past-Secretary for the Heartland Alliance Chapter.
 She is a Board Member on the Residential Eating Disorders Consortium and is a founding member of the Medical and Scientific Advisory Board for the National Association of Anorexia Nervosa and Associated Disorders.
 Dr. McClanahan also recently joined the Executive Board of Eating Recovery Center, where she helps to drive decisions related to growth and expansion of clinical services.
 Specific to her leadership contribution to iaedp, Dr. McClanahan is an Approved Supervisor, providing ongoing mentorship and supervision to two of her top clinical staff who also hold leadership positions within iaedp: Michelle Gebhardt, President of the Heartland Chapter, and Anne Kubal, Insight’s Director of Clinical Training.